mikealsim/remove_bw/README.md

 ### -a, --alpha_suffix

-Optional, Sperates the alpha and adds suffix to alpha's filename, without this it will write a single file with an alpha if the file type supports it.
+Optional, Separates the alpha and adds suffix to alpha's filename, without this argument it will write a single file with alpha if the file type supports it.
 Use this if you want to write a file type without an alpha channel like JPG.

 ### -o, --output